freenas/freenas-docs/userguide/snippets/x_drivetrays.rst

 A standard drive tray installation order simplifies support and is strongly recommended:

-* SSD drives for SLOG, if present
+* SSD drives for W, if present

-* SSD drives for L2ARC, if present
+* SSD drives for R, if present

 * Hard drives or SSD drives for data storage